On November 8, 2016, California voters approved Proposition 64, also known as the Adult Use of Marijuana Act (“AUMA”).

 Still Have Questions?
 Call Our California Marijuana Lawyers.

-If you or someone you know was convicted on California marijuana charges and you are interested in applying to have your sentenced reduced, our caring California marijuana defense lawyers are here to help.
+If you or someone you know was convicted on California marijuana charges and you are interested in applying to have your sentence reduced, our caring California marijuana defense lawyers are here to help.
 To reach an experienced marijuana attorney, call us at (855) 396-0370.
 We also have lawyers available to help you in Nevada and Colorado.

 - The other states legalizing such use in the 2016 general election were Nevada, Maine, and Massachusetts, joining Washington, Oregon, Alaska, and Colorado.